Want the perfect workout program?

 Here are a few downsides to the upper-lower split.

-The push-pull workout split is like a stepchild of the full-body split and upper/lower split.
-With the push-pull split, you will have both upper and lower body exercises within the same workout session, but the body mechanics will be the same, either pushing or pulling.
+The push-pull workout split includes both upper and lower body exercises within the same workout, grouping movements and muscles that use the same body mechanics, either pushing or pulling.

 Let's take a look at what this looks like below: